Geoff-eg/Website/content/en/blogs/2025 The Fediverse for Photographers.md

 The important thing to know about the platform you choose is it's really just the gateway you use to see the fediverse.
 Your interface and user experience.

 PixelFed is a grid style image focused interface, similar to what old Instagram used to look like.
 An image is shown, with a 100 character text preview below.
 A post can include up to 10 images, and 2000 characters of text.

 Mastodon is a feed based interface that includes both text and images, with the text first, followed by the images, there is no preview here, so you see the full content of everything.
 A post can include up to 4 images, and 500 characters of text.

-Why this matters is personal preference on how you want to explore your content.
+{{< imageright "Mountains/Alone,_Together.jpg" "Why this matters is personal preference on how you want to explore your content.
 Platform restrictions do exist because of their setups though.
-So it is important to understand how your post through a PixelFed instance may show in a Mastodon feed.
-For example, if you post 10 images through PixelFed, only the first 4 will show to someone on Mastodon, so make sure those first 4 are the best!
+So it is important to understand how your post through a PixelFed instance may show in a Mastodon feed or on Flipboard.
+For example, if you post 10 images through PixelFed, only the first 4 will show to someone on Mastodon, so make sure those first 4 are the best!"
+"Company logo design" >}}

 And, if you don't like the platform your instance is based on, switch whenever you want.
 You don't lose your followers or your follows, just the instance changes and login through a different gateway.